stevenkfirth/eprun/docs/Working with Errors.rst

 1. Introduction
 ---------------

-In summary:
+Running an EnergyPlus simulation using the `eprun` function has the potential to raise a number of errors.
+These can arise from a variety of sources including user input error for the `eprun` function arguments and incorrectly specified EnergyPlus input files.

+The sections below demonstrate the different errors which can be encountered.
+This should help in identifying and solving the error.

+A summary of the errors listed below is:

 * The `eprun` function will raise a `FileNotFoundError` if the EnergyPlus install directory is specified incorrectly.

-* EnergyPlus will run but fail with a `returncode` of '1' if:
+* EnergyPlus will run but fail with a `returncode` of '1' and generate no output files if:

    * The input file name is specified incorrectly.
    * The weather file name is specified incorrectly.

+* EnergyPlus will run but fail with a `returncode` of '1' and generate some output files if:

    * The simulation terminates due to a Fatal Error - such as objects missing from the input file.

-* EnergyPlus will run successfuly with a `returncode` of '0' if:
+* EnergyPlus will run successfuly with a `returncode` of '0' and generate all output files if:

    * There are no errors.
    * There are no Fatal Errors but only minor errors such as warnings.